 As a worker, one of the biggest protections you should expect from an employer is a suitable, safe work environment.
 Regardless of the industry, having a safe space to work is crucial for you and your coworkers.
 Proper safety protocols, accurate reporting of injuries, and overall communications about different injuries make your workplace safe.
 Having an employer that upholds these standards can keep you and your coworkers safe from injury.
 Unfortunately, in some instances, crucial safety measures can get overlooked by employers, increasing the likelihood of workplace injuries and creating an unsafe work environment.
-For workers in the San Diego area looking for workplace accident-related legal advice, Mitchell Law Corporation is here to help.
+For workers in the San Diego area looking for workplace accident-related legal advice, our San Diego Unsafe Work Environment Attorney at Mitchell Law Corporation are here to help.

 Numerous factors contribute to an unsafe work environment, ranging from interactions with coworkers to physical, mechanical, and technical issues with your worksite.
 The Occupational Safety and Health Administration (OSHA) has created a national set of safety standards contributing to a safe environment.
 When these standards are ignored, accidents happen.
 In California specifically, Cal/OSHA standards are put into place that detail state-specific regulations regarding certain injury or illness-related measures.
 In some situations, lack of communication or poor on boarding techniques can lead to larger issues on the job, causing problems that affect you and your fellow workers.
 Some of the most common contributing factors to an unsafe workplace include: